 What are the coolest paddling routes in the Saranac Lake area?
 That's a tough question, because we are the Lake Country, a paddler's paradise.
-Canoe or kayak or even innertube, we have the adventure to fall in love with.
+Canoe, kayak, or even innertube, we have an adventure to fall in love with.

-To help with this question, I asked some local guide services about their own favorite places.
+To help with this question, I asked some local guide services about their favorite places.
 What do they recommend most often?
-Where are the places which are extra scenic, or offer interesting choices, or are just places they love to go?
+Where are the places that are extra scenic, or offer interesting choices, or are just places they love to go?
 They were quick to share.

 Follensby Clear Pond

-This 491-acre pond was named after a famous hermit of mysterious origins who lived there for many years.
-There is a boat ramp for the easy launch of boats which can be hand-carried.
-It has a long shoreline which stretches past the bulk of the pond into a longer, narrower, body of water.
+This 491-acre pond was named after a famous hermit of mysterious origin who lived there for many years.
+There is a boat ramp to easily launch boats, which can be hand-carried.
+It has a long shoreline that stretches past the bulk of the pond into a longer, narrower body of water.
 There are several islands for exploring.

 Together they found the spot so conducive to creative work and unfettered thinking that they helped popularize the Adirondacks as a destination, and to become part of the movement to make sure it was preserved in its original state.

 Paddling on a gorgeous Adirondack pond simply continues this grand tradition.